Adult Choking Relief Techniques for Emergency Response

 According to ILCOR and ERC guidelines, early recognition of obstruction severity is critical to prevent hypoxia and potential death.
 If in doubt, treat as severe to prevent delays.

-5. Perform Abdominal Thrusts (Heimlich Maneuver)
+5. Perform 5 Abdominal Thrusts

 heimlich maneuver